dhaval-lnkasia/picloud-android/CONTRIBUTING.md

 [transifex]: https://www.transifex.com/projects/p/owncloud/

 ## Code of conduct
-Please, read the [ownCloud code of conduct].
+Please, read the [PiCloud code of conduct].
 Being respectful and polite with other members of the community and staff is necessary to develop a better product together.

-[ownCloud code of conduct]: https://owncloud.com/contribute/code-of-conduct/
+[PiCloud code of conduct]: https://owncloud.com/contribute/code-of-conduct/